tiangolo/angular-docker-multi-stage-example/README.md

 ## Details

 *Everything above shows the actual code you need.
 If you're in a hurry, you could probably just copy all that.
-If you want to know all the details and possible optimizations, continue reading...*
+If you want to know all the details, continue reading...*

 ---